GoNZooo/purescript-erl-simple-server/README.md

 - Known process types (`Process Message`) to provide pids that can be interacted safely with
 - Easy-to-use functions for `cast`, `call` and `info` callbacks

+The result is a set of bindings that instead present an overhead of about 1.4 times that of Erlang/Elixir versions, but with the added benefit of type safety.

 ## Basic usage

 ### `gen_server`